 My conference trips took me to Dallas, Los Angeles, Toronto, Detroit, and Anaheim.
 Each trip was filled with interesting meetings (and a few tedious ones) and good times with friends and colleagues.
 I really (I mean, really) enjoyed the trip to Detroit for the Society of Architectural Historians conference.
 I stayed at the Hostel Detroit which is in North Corktown, a part of town on the edge of gentrification.
 Several other SAH people were staying there, including three Brits.
 I had a couple extra days and got around a decent amount, even climbing around on the abandoned Packard Plant with cousin Megan and new friend Matt.
-Dessert was a lovely stop on the way home with Sara Jane in Cleveland which included seeing the new Viñoly wing of the Cleveland Museum of Art.
+Dessert was a lovely stop on the way home with Sara Jane in Cleveland which included seeing the new Vinoly wing of the Cleveland Museum of Art.
+(N.B.
+Vinoly is spelled with a tilde on the n.)

 Work trips took me twice to the Center for Curatorial Studies at Bard College.
 I really enjoy the collection and the people I work with there.
 And both times I spent Friday night with Ann and Moira and we just have a joyous time together.
 A few trips to New York City: one for the NY Art Book Fair and another for training for my new gig as a contract indexer for the Avery Index to Architectural Periodicals.
 The Avery indexing is a real delight.
 I have about a dozen periodicals and do the indexing via remote desktop to Voyager.
 Between Bard, Avery, and my two days a week at the Scholes Library of Ceramics here in Alfred, I'm working on Voyager, Millennium, and Aleph as well as OCLC Connexion, both web and desktop clients.
 There were also a variety of relatively local trips to professional meeetings: Syracuse, Ithaca, Oneonta.
 Mostly day trips.